Find all of the Informer‘s comprehensive coverage of Congressman Steve King and his history of promoting white nationalist views right here.

 The other lawmakers mentioned in Wednesday’s press release who are sticking by King share the congressman’s hardline views on issues including abortion, immigration, and gay rights.
 Here’s a look at them.

-Representative Tedd Gassman
+Representative Tedd Gassman of Scarville

 In 2019, Gassman gave Steve King’s contention that the US Supreme Court’s ruling affirming same-sex marriage rights meant people could marry their lawnmowers a run for its money.
 That March, the state rep introduced a bill proposing an “elevated marriage Act” that would allow couples — one man, one woman only! — to commit to a lifelong partnership after receiving marriage counseling and filing a declaration of intent with the county.
 Under the act, someone in an elevated marriage raising a minor child would only be able to divorce if their spouse cheated on them, abused them for wanting to separate, was imprisoned for a felony, or lived in a separate residence for two consecutive years.